-If a victim does decide to open up to you, listen to her without passing judgement.
-However always make sure that both you and the victim are in a safe environment.
+If a victim does decide to confide in you, listen to her without passing judgement.
+However, always make sure that both you and the victim are in a safe environment.
 Also, it is imperative that you do not bring up the issue in front of others and most importantly in front of the victim’s partner.

 Finally, help the victim access support services such as talking to a social worker, attending support groups and help her find information about her rights.

-- Go to a shelter, if you do not feel safe in your own home.
-Shelters are secure and confidential locations you can live in for a certain period of time, and where you can have access to a support system of social workers who can help you start your new life.
+- You can live there for a certain period and have access to the support of social workers who will help you start your new life.

-- The services offered by shelters are: individual consultations, support groups and accompaniments.
+- Services offered by shelters include individual counselling, support groups and accompaniment.

-If you are a victim of abuse, you are not alone and you have the right to be safe!
-Do not be afraid to ask for help!
+If you’re a victim, you’re not alone and you have the right to safety!
+Don’t be afraid to ask for help!

 Conjugal violence is not tolerated in Canada, in all shapes and forms.
-If you are worried about the safety of yourself and your children, there are a number of resources that can help you.
+If you are worried about the safety of yourself and your children, there are several resources that can help you.
 See “Info & Help” for more information.

 REMEMBER… You have the right to be free from abuse and you can break free from the cycle of violence!